rokill3r/pwndpasswordchecker/README.md

 # pwndpasswordchecker

 # ABOUT
-This a safe way to check if your password is present in a leaked database without providing the whole password To be save you are not sending the complete password hash to the server we break it down into 2 parts:
+This a safe way to check if your password is present in a leaked database without providing the whole password.

+To be safe you are not sending the complete password hash to the server we break it down into 2 parts:
  - first part will be used to call the website API which will retrieve all hashes starting with the 5 characters from the hash
  - second part will be the rest of the hash used locally by python to search if any of the returned hashes are found